soda-chanh/SDCollectionView/README.md

 # SDCollectionView

 An example of a paged collectionView.
 Each page is composed of variable sized UICollectionViewCells, creating a beautiful and dynamic layout.
 This is especially useful when each cell handles complex logic and therefore must map to a full Controller object of its own.
+You can pass the DataSource **any number of elements** in your array, and the SDLayoutManager will calculate the appropriate combination of pages to create an aesthetically pleasing layout.

+## Model

 I want to display a variety of model objects.
 In this case, `SDModel` objects: